How to get a car loan with a low income

 Low debt-to-income ratio

-Your debt-to-income ratio (DTI) is the percentage of your monthly debt payments out of your monthly gross income.
+Your debt-to-income ratio (DTI) is the percentage of your monthly gross income that goes to debt payments.
 If your DTI is under 40%, lenders are more likely to approve you.

 No NSF transactions

-A history of NSF fees on your bank account statement will suggest to the lender that you may struggle to make on-time payments.
-So if your past six months of transactions don’t show any NSF fees, your chances of getting approved will increase.
+A history of NSF fees on your bank account statement suggests to lenders that you may struggle to make on-time payments.
+So if your transactions over the past six months don’t show any NSF fees, your chances of getting approved will increase.

 Steady income and employment